kennedydane/genemap_gen3/README.md

 * *database_image_name*: This is the name the database image will be saved as.
 You can customise this, however it is advisable to use the same naming scheme for easy identification.

+### Ansible
+You can modify the ansible `group_vars/all` file to reflect some settings such as:
+* *timezone*: This is the time zone setting for all the virtual machines.

 ## Building the images
 Once the variables have been configured (the `build_image_flavour` is probably the most